Gleyber Torres Preview, Player Props: Yankees vs. Blue Jays

-The New York Yankees, including Gleyber Torres (.351 slugging percentage in past 10 games, including no homers), take on starter Kevin Gausman and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.
+On Wednesday, Gleyber Torres (.371 slugging percentage in past 10 games, with no homers) and the New York Yankees face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
+First pitch is at 7:07 PM ET.

-He had two hits (going 2-for-3 with a double) in his last appearance against the Diamondbacks.
+In his most recent game he had a one-hit performance (1-for-3) against the Blue Jays.

 Sportsbook Promo Codes